 Bruce defines religion as “beliefs, actions and institutions predicated on the existence of of entities with powers of agency (that is, gods) or impersonal powers or processes possessed of moral purpose (the Hindu notion of karma, for example), which can set the conditions of, or intervene in, human affairs.”
-Presumably he draws his line to exclude the modern secular faiths, beginning with the French Revolution and continuing with socialism, communism, fascism, and environmentalism.
+Presumably he draws his line to exclude the modern secular faiths, beginning with the French Revolution and continuing with socialism, communism, fascism, environmentalism, modern campus “activism.”
 Presumably he does not regard the notion of “progress” or “evolution” as a process possessed of moral purpose that governs the conditions and the changes in human affairs.

 Let us attempt to define religion more expansively than Bruce, and get away from the idea that, because the experience of a personal God that cares about you and me has declined amongst the educated ruling class, people have ceased to care about value and meaning.
-Let us define it to include both the transcendental faiths of the past and and the secular faiths of the modern era.
-Given the notion developed by Wade that religion is a universal instinct that solves the social animal’s problem of socializing its fellows to combine aggression and ruthlessness towards enemies with cooperation and friendship towards members of the community, we shall assume that humans always need to bind their communities together with a religion that combines a narrative of meaning with a moral program and rituals of community that strongly motivate people to observe the social norms.
+Let us define it to include both the transcendental faiths of the past and the secular faiths of the modern era.
+Given the notion advertised by Wade that religion is a universal instinct that solves the social animal’s problem of socializing its fellows to combine aggression and ruthlessness towards enemies with cooperation and friendship towards members of the community, we shall assume that humans always need to bind our communities together with a religion that combines a narrative of meaning with a moral program and rituals of community that strongly motivate people to observe the social norms.

 Throughout most of human prehistory and history, religion and community were compact and identical.
 The hunter-gatherer community was a church of the whole community, a politics of the whole community, and an economy of the whole community.
-This changed in the agricultural age, where temple religions differentiated from the community of the whole.
+This changed in the agricultural age, where temple religions differentiated out from the community of the whole.
 Instead of the whole community, a priestly class studied the rituals and performed them for the benefit of the political rulers.
 Ordinary people were kept at a distance.
 Later, feudal monarchs privileged a specific church as an established church and expected it in return to serve its dynastic interest.
 When the Franks drove eastward into Saxony the Church was responsible for conversion and pacification of the Teutonic tribes as much as Charlemagne’s chieftains and armies.